GTEC-UDC/linuxcnc_testbed/docs/source/doc/03_linuxcnc/08_linuxcnc_configuration.md

 (sec:linuxcnc_configuration)=
 # LinuxCNC Configuration

-As noted in {numref}`sec:linuxcnc_intro_config`, a LinuxCNC configuration comprises several files, requiring at least one INI file and one HAL file.
+As noted in {numref}`sec:linuxcnc_intro_config`, a LinuxCNC configuration comprises several files, requiring at least one INI file and one {{HAL}} file.
 The following sections detail the configuration of both file types, using the `mesa_7i96s_7i77_xy` configuration as an example.

 (sec:linuxcnc_configuration_ini)=
 ## INI Configuration